-- are carried out by individuals who cannot become parties to collective bargaining; - are not for the purpose of collective bargaining, such as for working conditions; - are not conducted through the process of collective bargaining; and - use violence.
+- · are carried out by individuals who cannot become parties to collective bargaining; - are not for collective bargaining, such as for working conditions; - · are not conducted through the process of collective bargaining; and - use violence.

 29 What is the legal framework for individual transfers?
 What restrictions can be placed on individuals moving between clubs?